Party411

 Invitations/RSVP/Other Printed Items

-___ Invitation to the party! - Go to your local party store, or get a personalized invitation from Party411's Creations for You or Carlson Craft.
-There are always plenty of graduation party's happening at the same time so get this out early and try to make it special!
+___ Invitation to the party! - Go to your local party store, or get a personalized invitation from Party411.com.
+There are always plenty of graduation parties happening at the same time, so get your invites out early and try to make it special!

 ___ Response Envelope - Not standard for a graduation party, but, if you are having lots of out of towners, it's not a bad idea.